You-Gao/Blog/_books/2024-07-17-homo-ludens.md

 > "All are temporary worlds within the ordinary world, dedicated to the performance of an act apart."
 > {% include figcaption.html caption="Homo Ludens" %}

 I play "*games*". *Homo Ludens* isn't about video games.
-It's about the basis of games. "*Homo Ludens*" translates to "*playing man*".
+It's about the basis of games. *Homo Ludens* translates to "*playing man*".
 Huizinga shows how "*play*" is a precursor to the game of society.
 There are better ways to convey what Huizinga is talking about, but I give it a pass because it's an anthropological work.